Applications for this grant are open.

 Awards Expenditures and Start Date

-Awards will start September 1, 2020.
-Visiting Professorships will take place during the academic year 2020/2021.
+Awards will be announced in June 2021.
+Visiting Professorships will take place during the academic year 2021/2022.
 During the year, professional coaching and other career development opportunities will be provided via virtual technology.

 - Women physicians, clinicians, clinician-educators and researchers